EarthDigitalTwin/IDEAS-notebooks/README.md

 - France storm in January 2022
 - LIS model data over the Mississippi river basin

+The `Generalized_AQACF.ipynb` notebook highlights some of the analytics and visualization capabilities of AQACF with siz use cases:
+- 2021 Alisal Wildfire
+- 2020 California Wildfires
+- Los Angeles ports backlog Fall 2021
+- Fireworks during 4th of July 2022 in Los Angeles county
+- Air Pollution in the Yellow Sea
+- Fires and Thermal Daily Difference in Southeast Asia in 2022

 __Requirements__

 * conda >= 22.9.0